abrahamvineel/part-timer/README.md

 ## Libraries

-**Google Maps geofencing API:** Geofencing [1] defines perimeters and gives notifications when a user crosses that perimeter.
-It is for us the track user’s entry/exit at a set location.
+**Google Maps geofencing API:** Geofencing [1] defines perimeters and triggers notifications when a user crosses that perimeter.
+It is used to track user’s entry/exit at a set location.
 Source [here](https://developers.google.com/location-context/geofencing/)

 **Room Persistence Library:**